o2alexanderfedin/nolock-ocr-swift/README.md

 ## Acknowledgments

-This library uses the Mistral AI OCR backend service for image processing.
+This library uses the Nolock OCR API, powered by Mistral AI for image processing.